2023 Under-19 EURO semi-final round-up: Portugal 5-0 Norway, Italy 3-2 Spain | Under-19

 In a disastrous start for Norway, Gustavo Sá captalised on an unforced error inside four minutes, catching goalkeeper Magnus Rugland Ree napping to finish from close range.

-Hugo Félix doubled the Group A winners' lead 13 minutes later (his third goal of the tournament) when his expertly-taken penalty evaded Ree’s outstretched hand to nestle in the corner.
+Hugo Félix doubled the Group A winners' lead 13 minutes later when his expertly-taken penalty evaded Ree’s outstretched hand to nestle in the corner.

 It got worse for Luis Pimenta’s men just after the half-hour mark, Rodrigo Ribeiro executing superbly from an acute angle as Norway once again failed to clear their lines.